Cast (band): 2001–2009: After split

-2010–present: reunion
+2010–present: Reunion

 Power undertook a "Cast Acoustic Show" tour in June 2010, where he played a set of Cast songs along with new tracks written over the past year for a potential new Cast album.
 On 22 June, it was officially announced by NME that the band were to re-form, with plans to work on new material.
 The band toured the UK in November and December to mark the 15th anniversary of All Change.
 A deluxe edition of All Change was released on 25 October that year, to tie in with the re-union and 15th anniversary of the album, containing the original album re-mastered plus b-sides, outtakes, demos and live recordings.

 On 6 November, John Power appeared on British TV show Soccer AM, and stated that Cast would be starting work on a new album in early 2011, and that it would be released via Pledgemusic.

 Cast released their fifth studio album, Troubled Times, produced by John Leckie, initially as a download to pledgers through Pledgemusic on 2 November 2011, with a physical release in March 2012.
-The album featured drummer Steve Pilgrim, who also completed a short tour with the band in December 2011.
-The future of original drummer O'Neill is uncertain with the band, as he is regularly unable to take part in recording and touring due to work commitments as a tour manager.
+The album featured drummer Steve Pilgrim, who also completed a short tour with the band in December 2011, due to O'Neill unable to take part in recording and touring due to work commitments as a tour manager.
 In response to a fan's query on Twitter, he stated that a tour in early 2012 should feature the original line-up unless he is "called upon by a major client".

 The band released new song Baby Blue Eyes as a free download on 13 November 2014 from an as yet unrecorded and untitled album due for release in 2015.
-The band embarked on a UK tour in December 2014, with drummer Steve Pilgrim replacing Keith O'Neill.
+The band embarked on a UK tour in December 2014, with Steve Pilgrim once again filling in on drums for Keith O'Neill.
 Peter Wilkinson abruptly left the tour after the first night of the tour in Hull due to "personal reasons", and was replaced the following night by former La's guitarist Jay Lewis.
-Keith O'Neill re-joined the band on the tour on 14 December, following the cancellation of the remainder of Johnny Marr's US tour which he was tour managing.
+O'Neill re-joined the band on the tour on 14 December, following the cancellation of the remainder of Johnny Marr's US tour which he was tour managing.
 During the tour, Power commented that Wilkinson "won't be back for a while he has some personal issues".